 Chair of Parks and Tourism Committee 2017-2019

-He currently serves on the Committee for Medical, Military and Municipal Affairs.
+He currently serves on the Committee for Medical, Military and Municipal Affairs in the SC House of Reps.
 He is proud to preserve our history as a member of the H.L.
 Hunley Commission.
-He also served on the ADHOC Committee to review the Article V Convention of States in 2019.
+He also served on the special ADHOC Committee to review the Article V Convention of States in 2019.

 Stewart has led the way to restore control of local government to the people whether it be standing up for private property owners against eminent domain or starting independent advisory committees, putting people above politics.

 Upon taking office, he found that local government lacked basic business and management practices.
 This could be seen by inaccurate employee counts, incorrect counts of purchasing cards and unknown/forgotten phone and data lines.
 Stewart was strategic with bringing transparency and clarity to resolve these issues.
 The total amount of purchasing cards were reduced from 101 to 81 and over $77,000 (recurring) was saved by the changes from phone/data audit alone.
 As of January 2019, all purchasing card statements are posted monthly online for all to view.

 In order to bring a new level of transparency, he and his wife created www.LaurensCounty.us to put all public information online and readily available.

 On July 10th, 2018 Laurens County Council passed Resolution 2018-31 Restoring Constitutional Governance thereby nullifying sections 1021 and 1022 of the 2012 N.D.A.A.
 Stewart was uncontested and re-elected to serve a second term on Laurens County Council in November 2018.